jalpatel11/Harper/README.md

 - **Six built-in tools** — `Read`, `Write`, `Edit`, `Grep`, `Glob`, and `Bash` — available to the subtask model.
 - **Two execution modes** — direct execution by default (no sandbox, no startup cost), or an opt-in Docker sandbox for untrusted projects, with network access denied by default and container resource limits.
 - **MCP client support** — connect to external MCP servers and their tools are merged into the subtask model's tool set automatically.
-- **Two interfaces** — an interactive REPL, and a non-interactive `run` mode with structured JSONL session logging, so Harper can be driven by scripts or other tooling.
+- **Three interfaces** — a Bubble Tea TUI (used automatically in a real terminal), a plain-text REPL (the fallback for piped/non-interactive input), and a non-interactive `run` mode with structured JSONL session logging, so Harper can be driven by scripts or other tooling.
+- **Session persistence** — both interactive interfaces save their conversation after every completed turn to `~/.harper/sessions/`, one session per project directory.
+Start Harper with `--continue` to resume where you left off, model/mode included.

 ## Installation